 Generally, to prevail in a premises liability claim, an injured person must establish that (1) the owner prior owner had prior knowledge of the danger, and (2) the property owner did not take reasonable steps to correct the hazard.
 Premises liability claims include many types of accidents caused by defective or dangerous property situations.

 Some of the types of premises liability case our firm is prepared to handle include:

-Our premises liability attorneys understand the legal requirements that property owners (either residential or commercial) are required to maintain.
+Our Augusta personal injury attorneys understand the legal requirements that property owners (either residential or commercial) are required to maintain.
 We will help you understand your legal rights and recover damages to compensate you for your injuries.
 These damages can include lost wages, medical expenses, and pain and suffering.

 Slip and fall accidents are the most common reason for premises liability claims in Georgia.
 According to the National Floor Safety Institute, more than one million people visit emergency rooms in the U.S. each year for slip and fall injuries.
 A slip and fall accident can happen on a property that contains hazards or defects: